MDP in Peace, Mediation and Conflict Research

-After completing the Master’s Degree Programme in Peace, Mediation and Conflict Research you will have:
+Upon completion of the Master's Degree Programme in Peace, Mediation and Conflict Research, the student:

-- gained interdisciplinary understanding of short and long term consequences of conflicts
+- gains interdisciplinary understanding of the short and long term consequences of conflicts.

-- learned to understand the preconditions for conflict transformation, conflict resolution and peace in local as well as in international and global contexts
+- learns to understand the preconditions for conflict transformation, conflict resolution and peace in local as well as in international and global contexts.

-- learned to analyze the evolution of the conflicts and conflict resolution and gain knowledge of peacebuilding, mediation and negotiation.
+- learns to analyze the evolution of conflicts and conflict resolution and gains knowledge of peacebuilding, mediation and negotiation.

 Doctoral study opportunities

 The programme gives eligibility for post-gradaute studies in humanities (history) and social sciences (International Relations, Peace and Conflict Research, Social Anthropology, other social sciences).
-Students can continue to Doctoral studies within TAPRI, in the Doctoral Programme in Social Sciences.
+Students can, for example, continue to Doctoral studies within TAPRI, in the Doctoral Programme in Social Sciences.